wcarmon/docs/containers/kubernetes.services.md

 1. `clusterIP`: randomly assigned IP, immutable, accessible **only within** the cluster
 1. `clusterIPs`: randomly assigned, immutable, accessible **only within** the cluster
     1. at most 2 values
-    1. Setting to "None" creates a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
+    1. Setting to `clusterIPs="None"` creates a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
         1. Useful for communicating with ALL pods and getting their IP addresses via DNS (multiple [A-record](https://support.dnsimple.com/articles/a-record/)s)

 ## Discovery
-1. Kubernetes assigns each `Service` a DNS entry (cluster maintains a DNS)
+1. Kubernetes assigns each `Service` a DNS entry (in the DNS maintained by the cluster)
     1. FQDN: `<serviceName>.<namespace>.svc.cluster.local`
-    1. If you're in the same namespace, just use `<serviceName>`  (eg. `http://myService/api/v1/...`)
+    1. If your Container is in the same namespace, just use `<serviceName>` (eg. `http://myService/api/v1/...`)
     1. DNS helps you with the name, but not with ports
 1. Kubernetes exposes service IP & port(s) info via [environment variables](https://kubernetes.io/docs/concepts/services-networking/service/#environment-variables)
     1. dashes in serviceName converted to underscores